QubesOS/qubes-doc/security/security-pack.md

     (The fourth and final lines of output confirm that the two signatures are good.)

-The same procedures can be applied to any directory or file in the QSP.
+The same procedures can be applied to any directory or file in the `qubes-secpack`.
 Two methods of verification (signed Git tags and deatched PGP signatures) are provided to ensure that the system is robust (e.g., against a potential failure in Git tag-based verification) and to give users more options to verify the files.